yungyuc/nsdhw_24au/project/jteng2127/README.rst

 The fitting target can be one of the following:

 -  A list of points representing the curve

+   -  Around 20 to 200 points, depends on the complexity of the curve

 -  A function that samples point along the curve

 Fitting parameters: